meltingscales/VirtualMachineConfigs/vagrant/kali/README.md

 ## Caveats/extra setup

+### SSH may fail once

-You must run `vagrant up --provision` after SSH fails due to a step that enables AppArmor breaking SSH connections.
+You may have to run `vagrant up --provision` after SSH fails due to a step that enables AppArmor breaking SSH connections.

 Too lazy to fix.